-For most people embarking on a health and fitness journey, nutrition is the most daunting part - and that’s ok!
-After all, you only need to dedicate 30-90 minutes daily to staying active - and nutrition is something that needs constant consideration, especially initially.
+For most people embarking on a health and fitness journey, nutrition is the most daunting part, and that’s completely understandable.

-We love teaching our clients a variety of sustainable ways to approach nutrition - and we find that something that makes long-term adherence very comfortable is the flexible dieting approach.
+We believe the key to nutrition is sustainability, and we love teaching our clients a variety of sustainable ways to approach nutrition — and one of those approaches that we've found works long-term is flexible dieting.

 What is flexible dieting?

-And to be clear, just because you can technically hit your macros by only eating chocolate, ice cream and pizza, doesn’t mean you should!
-The idea is to make room for those treats while mostly consuming nutritious, filling and satisfying foods.
+Just to be clear — while you can technically hit your macros by only eating chocolate, ice cream, and pizza, it doesn’t mean you should!
+The idea is to make room for those treats while mostly consuming nutritious, filling, and satisfying foods.

 Why flexible dieting?

-There are many benefits to this approach, the most prominent one being its sustainability!
-Flexible dieting is an amazing tool that has helped many of our clients reach their body composition goals and maintain them.
+There are many benefits to this approach, the most obvious one being its sustainability!
+Flexible dieting is an amazing tool that has helped many of our clients reach their goals and maintain them.

 Implementing flexible dieting

 At Move With Us, we don’t believe in “good” and “bad” foods.
-We love to incorporate all food groups, as well as delicious treats, and believe in 80% whole foods and 20% soul foods.
-This is a really good place to start - simply allocate up to 20% of your calories to your favourite treats daily, while ensuring the rest of your meals are based on nutrient-dense choices.
+We love to incorporate all food groups and believe in 80% whole foods and 20% soul foods.
+This is a really good place to start — simply allocate up to 20% of your calories to your favourite treats daily, while ensuring the rest of your meals are based on nutrient-dense choices.

-As such, flexible dieting is a great way to break the potentially harmful “clean eating” mindset and enjoy your favourite foods unconditionally.
-Your diet doesn’t need to be boring or bland - it’s all about what you can adhere to long term and flexible dieting allows you to do that!
+Because it's based on incorporating a healthy amount of ALL food groups, flexible dieting is a great approach to break the potentially harmful “clean eating” mindset and enjoy your favorite foods unconditionally.
+Your diet doesn’t need to be boring or bland — it’s all about a sustainable approach you're going to love long-term!

 What about micronutrients?